hwanyonyi/IUproject/README.md

 ```
 You should get a success message

-**Task 3:DOWNLOAD THE TRANSPORT DATA FILE, SPLIT THE DATA INTO WEEKED AND WEEKDAY AND CONVERT THE DATA INTO JSON**
+**Task 3:DOWNLOAD THE TRANSPORT DATA FILE, SPLIT THE DATA INTO WEEKEND AND WEEKDAY AND CONVERT THE DATA INTO JSON**
 This task involves the execution of the airflow python operator
 Test this task by running the following command in your terminal: remember to use the correct container ID